Aloha,

 Important Notes: It's a state holiday - perfect for a day on the course!
 The Made in Hawaii Festival is happening the same weekend so plan ahead.

-Kekualāikalamakūakahawai’i Souza was our 2024 child of the Year for the 2nd Annual Kaimanaola Benefit Golf Tournament.
+Kekualāikalamakūakahawai’i Souza was our 2024 Child of the Year for the 2nd Annual Kaimanaola Benefit Golf Tournament.

-Kekualā's Journey: Kekualā was born with a sacrococcygeal teratoma (SCT), a rare tumor nearly the size of his body, attached to his tailbone.
-At just 2 days old, he underwent surgery to remove the tumor, spending the next 9 days in the NICU.
-In January 2023, follow-up scans revealed three new masses around his pelvis, which were later identified as cancerous germ cell tumors.
+Kekualā was born with a sacrococcygeal teratoma (SCT), a rare tumor nearly the size of his body, attached to his tailbone.
+At just 2 days old, he underwent surgery to remove the tumor and spent the next 9 days in the NICU.
+In January 2023, follow-up scans revealed three new masses around his pelvis, later diagnosed as cancerous germ cell tumors.

 Leigh's Story.